Skip to main content

 Register Here

-Teen Improv Class Summer 2024
+Teen Improv Class Winter 25

 Why Improv for Teens?
 In Youthprov, students learn the fundamentals of good improvisation through games and exercises.
 The games are fun and entertaining but they are also a creative process that encourages support, active listening being present, and intelligent risk-taking on and off the stage.